 The K5 Pro runs on the same OPA1642+TPA6120 configuration as the K5 which received a lot of praise for its high power and neutral tuning.
 There is good attention to details on power filtering/ regulation to suppress crosstalk where the 15V power from the transformer is filtered internally.

 Looking at the amplification part the ICs are old but have gained great popularity amongst DIY audio enthusiasts.
-The circuit’s good technical capabilities, easy implementation, and high slew rate allow the amp stage to handle sensitive IEMs and demanding cans at ease while keeping cost low.
+The circuit’s good technical capabilities, easy implementation, and high slew rate allow the amp stage to handle sensitive IEMs and demanding cans at ease while keeping costs low.

 I am expecting the K5 Pro to sound similar to the old K5 on RCA inputs, and it is exciting to test how much quality can be squeezed out from the AKM4493 DAC and amp.